What Is Synthetic Identity Fraud?

 Key Challenges in Combatting Synthetic Identity Fraud

-Financial institutions face increasing challenges in detecting and preventing synthetic identity fraud.
-This type of fraud thrives due to several factors:
+Financial institutions face growing challenges in detecting and preventing synthetic identity fraud.
+This type of fraud thrives due to several key factors:

 1. Complex Financial Systems